 • Buy rv holding tank heater pads for you RV's holding tanks.
 They will keep your holding tanks from freezing.

-• If you decide to use water hookups, insulate your pipes (and any connections to the pipe) with heat tape!
+• If you decide to use water hookups, insulate your pipes (and any connections to the pipe) with heat tape or use a heated RV fresh water hose (pictured above).

 • Golden RV rule: You should never allow your RV's black water tank to freeze.
 To avoid that, use a PVC pipe for the sewer hose.